Ed O'Brien: Musicianship

 To create the high-pitched chiming sound that introduces "Lucky", O'Brien strums above the guitar nut.
 He creates the reverberating pops on the introduction of "2 + 2 = 5".
 On "Karma Police", O'Brien distorts his guitar by driving a delay effect to self-oscillation, then lowering the delay rate, creating a "melting" effect.
-"Treefingers", an ambient piece, was created by processing O'Brien's guitar loops.
+The ambient track "Treefingers" was created by processing O'Brien's guitar loops.
 On "Dollars and Cents", O'Brien uses a pitch shifter pedal to shift his guitar chords from minor to major.
 For "All I Need", he used a sustain unit and a guitar strung with four bottom E strings, creating a thicker sound.
 O'Brien uses the EBow, an electronic sustaining device, on his guitar to generate drones and ambient leads on songs such as "My Iron Lung", "Talk Show Host", "Jigsaw Falling Into Place", "Where I End and You Begin" and "Nude".
-On the Radiohead albums The King of Limbs and A Moon Shaped Pool, he used a Klon Centaur overdrive pedal.
+On The King of Limbs and A Moon Shaped Pool, he used a Klon Centaur overdrive pedal.

+In 2010, the Rolling Stone journalist David Fricke named O'Brien the 59th-greatest guitarist of all time.
+In 2023, Rolling Stone named O'Brien and Greenwood the joint 43rd-greatest guitarists, writing that O'Brien was "possibly the most underrated guitarist in rock ... adding subtle textures that enhance each song and keeping the band grounded with his cheerful, up-for-anything vibe.
+You might not be able to name his best solo, but it's impossible to imagine Radiohead without him."

 Influences

 O'Brien's earliest guitar influence was Andy Summers of the Police, particularly his use of delay and chorus effects on "Walking on the Moon".
-His other influences include Peter Buck of R.E.M, Paul Weller of the Jam, Johnny Marr of the Smiths, John McGeoch of Magazine and Siouxsie and the Banshees, and the Edge of U2.
+His other influences include Peter Buck of R.E.M, Paul Weller of the Jam, Johnny Marr of the Smiths, John McGeoch of Magazine and Siouxsie and the Banshees, the Edge of U2 and Will Sergeant of Echo & the Bunnymen.
 O'Brien admired how these guitarists created "space" rather than playing conventional solos.
-He said: "They were great guitarists, but they weren’t lead guitarists ...
+He said: "They were great guitarists, but they weren't lead guitarists ...
 My favourite guitarists know when not to play.
 Then you make more of it when you do play.
 Make it count."

-O'Brien cited the American band Phish as an influence, saying: "It’s like a jazz band; they are willing to take risks for a moment of musical transcendence.
-That’s what I’m after — I want to tap into that."
+O'Brien cited the American band Phish as an influence on his solo shows, saying: "[They're] like a jazz band; they are willing to take risks for a moment of musical transcendence.
+That's what I'm after — I want to tap into that."
+He cited the music of Brazil, such as the music of Carnival and Jorge Ben, as an influence on Earth.
+Other influences included Earth, Wind & Fire, Arcade Fire, Underworld, Bill Withers, Talking Heads and the "Celtic, folky" music of Led Zeppelin.